singhaxn/ntopng-grafana/README.md

 - SSH enabled ***or*** a keyboard and display connected to your RPi4
 - Familiarity with the linux command line, SSH and *docker*
 ## Persisting data across reboots
+Trying to run the ntopng container off the f2fs overlay, in the `squashfs` version of OpenWRT, for some reason, results in a `Error response from daemon: invalid argument`.
 The `docker` package available via `opkg`, stores data at the location `/opt/docker`.
-Since a majority of the filesystem, in the `squashfs` version of OpenWRT, is volatile, it makes sense to mount writable storage at `/opt` (ref.
+Therefore, it makes sense to mount writable storage at `/opt` before installing docker (ref.
 [Using storage devices](https://openwrt.org/docs/guide-user/storage/usb-drives)).

 I chose to split the second partition on my SD card into two, formatted the third partition as `ext2` and mounted that partition as `/opt`.
 This is not the best idea for SD card longevity since InfluxDB will be writing logs frequently.
 It is up to you to evaluate whether adding a USB HDD or SSD makes sense for your use case.
 ## Clone this repository